 Unconventional connections.
 Unconventional results.

-The current low-to-middle skill labor market is is challenged by a revolving door of job placement failures.
+The current low-to-middle skill labor market is challenged by a revolving door of job placement failures.
 We are an alternative that’s good for everybody: building stronger and healthier companies, families, workforce programs, and communities.

 Our employers receive: